MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werregisteradditionalprocess.md

 ## -description

-Registers a process to be included in the error report along with the main application process.
+Registers a process to be included in the [Windows Error Reporting](../_wer/index.md) (WER) report along with the main application process.
 Optionally specifies a thread within that registered process to get additional data from.

 ## -parameters